gaehlerm/SoftwareEngineering/README.md

 Member variables have pretty much the same problem as global variables, just in a somewhat limited scope.
 This is one reason why classes have to be small.

 Passing output arguments to functions makes the code obscure as well.
 The best solution would be passing around only immutable variables as done in functional programming.
 However, it would also be too difficult to code this way.
 This is how functional programming works, but it is not too wide spread, even though it exists longer than OO programming.
-OO seems to be in the sweet spot between accessability and privacy of variables and functions.
-But you always have to be aware of this and make sure you keep the balance and it doesn't tip over to the accessability side.
-Keep your classes small and make everything privat that can be.
+OO seems to be in the sweet spot between accessibility and privacy of variables and functions.
+But you always have to be aware of this and make sure you keep the balance and it doesn't tip over to the accessibility side.
+Keep your classes small and make everything private that can be.

 ## Static Variables